-Whatever the change you want to make, whatever your goal, it starts here with one of over 200 qualifications.
+With over 200 qualifications to choose from, whatever your goal, it's possible with The Open University.
 You can study towards a degree or start with a certificate or diploma of higher education and build on your studies as you go.